-The UK General Data Protection Regulation and Data Protection Act 2018 are pieces of law which will call ("UK GDPR") and ("DPA 2018") respectively, together, "data protection legislation".
+The UK General Data Protection Regulation and Data Protection Act 2018 are pieces of law which we will call ("UK GDPR") and ("DPA 2018") respectively, together, "data protection legislation".
 These explain the requirements and safeguards which we must be applied to personal data to ensure the rights and freedoms of living individuals are not compromised.

-Data protection means when we record and use personal information then we must be open about how the information is used and keep it secure.
-It applies to how we collect, use, shared, keep, delete and destroy personal information. s we use and decide how we use personal information, we have to ensure we comply with data protection legislation.
+Data protection means when we record and use personal information then we must be open about how the information is used and it must be kept secure.
+It applies to how we collect, use, share, keep, delete and destroy personal information when we use personal information, we have to ensure we comply with data protection legislation.

 This policy applies to all personal data held by or on our behalf.
-It includes manual/paper records and personal data that is electronically processed by computer systems or other means such as CCTV systems.
+It includes manual/paper records and personal data that is electronically processed by computer systems.